-MedCARES sites provide an essential service to the public that merits state support.
-As child abuse pediatricians, the colleagues and I who make up our interdisciplinary team provide a key link between the medical world and the rest of the child protective system.
-We do more than provide direct care to children and adolescents with suspected child abuse and neglect injuries.

-We are also critical advisors in efforts to improve the recognition and treatment of abuse and neglect in emergency departments and to provide education to physicians and providers in rural areas.
-We communicate with law enforcement, Child Protective Services (CPS) caseworkers, the judiciary, child advocacy centers, social workers, and patient families.
-We are often subpoenaed to provide testimony in criminal and civil court cases and medical case review, requiring upwards of 20-40 hours of preparation.
-Many child abuse pediatricians participate in child fatality review teams to better ensure that child deaths are not attributed to natural causes when they in fact may have been homicides.
-Several of us are involved in developing systems to identify and treat children who are victims of human trafficking.
-All these services are not billable in our traditional fee-for-service health care system and are among the unfunded resources child abuse clinics provide to the child welfare system.
+MedCARES sites provide an essential service to the public that merits state financial support.
+My child abuse pediatrician colleagues, along with the rest of their interdisciplinary teams, provide a key link between the medical world and the rest of the child protective system.
+They do more than provide direct care to children and adolescents with suspected child abuse and neglect injuries.
+They are also critical advisors in efforts to improve the recognition and treatment of abuse and neglect in emergency departments, clinics, and hospitals.
+They communicate with law enforcement, Child Protective Services (CPS) caseworkers, the judiciary, child advocacy centers, social workers, and patient families.
+Child abuse pediatricians are often subpoenaed to provide testimony in criminal and civil court cases and regularly perform reviews of complex medical cases, often requiring upwards of 20-40 hours or more of preparation.
+Most child abuse pediatricians participate in child fatality review teams to better ensure all causes of child deaths are appropriately identified.
+Many are involved in identifying and treating children who are survivors of human trafficking.
+All these services are not billable in our traditional fee for service health care system, and MedCARES funding allows child abuse centers to provide these resources to the child welfare system.

-In addition to addressing child abuse and neglect once these events take place, MedCARES funding gives the health care system the resources to prevent abuse.
-Funding enables child abuse pediatricians, pediatric sexual assault nurse examiners, social workers, and others to offer child abuse prevention and education programs for those who work on the front lines with children at risk (law enforcement, case workers, members of the judiciary) as well as other members of the public (parents, teachers, students, medical professionals).
-Some MedCARES centers also partner with community agencies to prevent/address child abuse and sexual assault.
+In addition to addressing child abuse and neglect once these events take place, MedCARES funding gives the health care system resources to prevent abuse.
+This funding enables child abuse pediatricians, pediatric sexual assault nurse examiners, social workers, and other providers to offer child abuse education programs for those who work on the front lines with children at risk (law enforcement, case workers, members of the judiciary).
+It also supports prevention and education programs for other members of the public (parents, teachers, students, medical professionals).
+All MedCARES centers also partner with community agencies to prevent/address child abuse and sexual assault.

-If MedCARES funding were eliminated, this action would reverse course on a longstanding program created by the Texas Legislature nearly 15 years ago after a series of childhood deaths and major injuries resulting from abuse and neglect.
-In 2007, the legislature passed Senate Bill 758 (Nelson; 80th legislature), which launched an advisory committee to develop guidelines for designating pediatric centers of excellence to build the capacity of the health care system to prevent and address child abuse and neglect.
-Based on the recommendations of the advisory committee, the legislature passed Senate Bill 2080 in 2009 (Uresti, Nelson, Patrick; 81st legislature), which required the Department of State Health Services to establish the MedCARES grant program.
-MedCARES funding currently supports 11 centers that leverage the expertise of the 22 certified child abuse pediatricians in Texas.3
+If MedCARES funding were eliminated, this action would reverse course on a longstanding program created by the Texas Legislature after a series of childhood deaths and major injuries resulting from abuse and neglect.
+In 2007, the Legislature passed Senate Bill 758 (Nelson; 80th Legislature), which launched an advisory committee to develop guidelines for designating pediatric centers of excellence to build the capacity of the health care system to prevent and address child abuse and neglect.
+Based on the recommendations of the advisory committee, the Legislature passed Senate Bill 2080 in 2009 (Uresti, Nelson, Patrick; 81st Legislature), which directed the Department of State Health Services (DSHS) to establish the MedCARES grant program.
+MedCARES funding currently supports 11 centers, which leverage the expertise of the 22 board-certified child abuse pediatricians in Texas.3